bioimageit/bioimageit_core/docs/source/guide.rst

              padding=True)

 Nevertheless, it is not the recommended methods since ``exec`` does not generate any metadata.
-We prefer using the run method which runs a ``Job`` on an Experiment and keep track of all the job history (inputs data, outputs data, parameters)
+We prefer using the run method which runs a ``Job`` on an Experiment and keep track of all the job history (inputs data, outputs data, parameters).

 .. code-block:: python3